Search or browse for information on Prescription Drugs

 Prolonged use: Using topical corticosteroid medication for a long period of time can cause skin to thin or soften or cause stretch marks.
 Talk to your doctor about how long you should use this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Children: Children may absorb more corticosteroid medication through the skin than adults.
-Use the smallest amount possible when applying this medication to the child's skin.
+Children: This medication is not recommended for children less than 2 years of age.
+Children may absorb more corticosteroid medication through the skin than adults.
+As a result, they may be more likely to experience the side effects related to the use of large amounts of this of class medication for long periods of time (e.g., slowing down of growth, delayed weight gain).
+Use the smallest amount possible when applying this medication to a child's skin.
 Talk to your doctor if you have any concerns about using this medication on your child.

 There may be an interaction between hydrocortisone - urea and any of the following:

 - other topical (skin-applied) corticosteroids (e.g., mometasone)

 - topical medications that have irritating effects (e.g., retinoic acid, salicylic acid)

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

 - change one of the medications to another,

 - change how you are taking one or both of the medications, or